reergymerej/elm-todo/README.md

 That works, but I don't want to keep typing that and we should probably keep our Elm stuff in its own dir before it gets out of hand.

+ref:git:d83468a

+There we go.
+Now we can just `yarn build` and get a new `public/index.html`.